-What Is Modern Day Shamanism?
+What Is Experiential Shamanism?

 In ancient cultures, shamans played a vital role in indigenous hunter-gatherer societies: they identified underground sources of water, healed the wounded, and assisted the dying.
 The path to shamanic apprenticeship varied depending upon the person and lineage.
 Some had a personal calling, others were born into a family of shamans, while others were divined by dreams of tribal members.
 The initiation process was grueling: years of mentorship and training and ultimately overcoming an insurmountable crisis, the proverbial hero’s journey.

-Although modern day Shamanism is still in a relatively nascent stage, there is a growing body of evidence, both research-based and anecdotal, that supports its efficacy in treating a number of conditions.
+Although modern day shamanism is still in a relatively nascent stage, there is a growing body of evidence, both research-based and anecdotal, that supports its efficacy in treating a number of conditions.
 University of Minnesota Professor, Karen Lawson, MD, teaches and writes prolifically on the topic.
 Healing Stories inspire and reveal the variety and breadth of shamanic practice applications.
 Articles like Could Shamanic Healing Be The Answer You’ve Been Looking For? in Prevention Magazine have introduced shamanic healing into the mainstream.

-Resources like podcasts, books, and workshops can assist in providing additional information about shamanic traditions, practices, and tools.
+Resources like podcasts, books, and workshops can assist in providing additional information about experiential shamanism and indigenous shamanic traditions, practices, and tools.
 As many people discover through a shamanic journey, there are helping spirits in the unseen world that are accessible and available to provide guidance and reassurance to those who are open to the experience.
 With some training, you can learn to engage with your own helping spirits fairly readily.